Products from Oil

 The electrolyte in an alkali fuel cell is potassium hydroxide (KOH).

 The anode is a platinum catalyst.
-Hydrogen supplied to the anode
+Hydrogen is supplied to

 The overall reaction in the fuel cell is